DrPraze/Locked-and-Loaded/README.md

 ___

-Note: The files are called using `os.system()`.
-So in order to play the game, you have to set Python2 as the default application for .py file, `disambig_home_screen.py` is the first file to run.
+Note: `disambig_home_screen.py` is the first file to run.

-I made this game with
+Trung made this game with
 Declan Kelly, Alston Sanford, Keven Mahabeer and Matthew Kaminski

+I upgraded it to python3 and added some new features and improved the workflow